 Utilizing an automation expert like Accelirate as an adoption partner will allow companies to identify their use cases and then find the tools and integrations that will best help them achieve their automation goals.

 A lot of the talk around the benefits of automation involves focusing on the bottom line for companies and increasing productivity for individual employees.
 However, Lien says one benefit fueling the current automation wave is customer experience.

 “One of the biggest impacts of automation is helping end customers have better experiences with their enterprises,” he said.
 Lien shared the example of a customer submitting a claim to an insurance company.

 Traditionally, without automation, customers submit a claim — often by mail — and, wait weeks, or maybe longer, to have it manually entered into the system and processed by their insurance company.
 Customers often don’t know whether it’s been processed or there’s an issue until weeks later when a payout is received.

 With automation, companies accelerate the processing of these documents (whether mailed to a central processing center or submitted via an online portal), meaning customers are able to have a check in their hands faster than previously possible.

-For more top insights on scaling automation technology, watch the entire webinar on-demand.
 To get started on your own automation journey, start a conversation with Hyperscience to see what business cases we can help you solve.